JemmaEagleson/PAULA-SCHER/README.md

 ------------------
 One of Paula’s greatest achievements was being the first designer to create a new identity and different promotional graphics for The Public Theater in 1994.
 This included creating the logo, large-scale billboards, posters and even stationary.
 To do this Scher used a lovely blend of sans serif type to create a graphic language and graffiti-like style blended with traditional woodcuts.
 This helped the theatre to appeal to a more urban population.

 When Paula Scher started the project of giving The Public Theatre a new identity she knew that the organisation was greatly linked to Joseph Papp.
-Scher seen a big problem with this as Joseph Papp was dead and this gave out the impression that the theatre was dead too.
+Scher saw a big problem with this as Joseph Papp was dead and this gave out the impression that the theatre was dead too.
 Paula admired the previous work of Paul Davis’s but she felt like she needed to start over to rebuild a new, fresher image of the Public Theatre.
 Scher went in a completely opposite direction and focused mainly on type so her work would be easily differentiated from that of Paul Davis.
 Paula submitted three logos and George Wolf, the director, picked the boldest one.
 She wanted to make the word ’Public’ as big as possible so that people would know they were going to the Public Theatre.
-T

 The work Paula did for the Public Theatre went on to pick up the Beacon Award in 1996.
 In addition to this Paula has also provided all of the identity work and design for promotion for the Theatre's long-running Shakespeare in Central Park series since the early 1990s.